 The full list of talks is below, including speaker bios.
+Plan your 44CON with our interactive schedule.

 44CON Main Track Talks

-- 4G to 5G – Cellular Security Myths and the Reality – Matt Summers
+- 4G to 5G – Cellular Security Myths and the Reality – Matt Summers (Not filmed)

 - BYOI (Bring Your Own Interpreter) payloads: Fusing the powah of .NET with a scripting language of your choosing – Marcelo Salvati